Looking to plan a road trip from the Netherlands this summer? Luxembourg isn’t too far and it’s so worth it!

 This is another beautiful castle in Luxembourg that also offers gorgeous views and has a fairy tale look.
 It’s basically the site of old castle ruins but there is still enough of it to imagine how it would have looked back in the day.
 It is found in Larochette, in the east of Luxembourg.

 This is where people flock to shop!
-It’s the home of the Grand Ducal Palace, Notre-Dame Cathedral, and the old town with its fortifications — all of these are worth a quick visit.
+The capital of Luxembourg is the home of the Grand Ducal Palace, Notre-Dame Cathedral, and the old town with its fortifications — all of these are worth a quick visit.

 Go to Le Chemin de la Corniche